simonw/til/duckdb/remote-parquet.md

 ![The results of the query with a progress bar at 100%](https://github.com/simonw/til/assets/9599/59dbc802-5fb7-4638-8248-9079a796811f)

-To meusure them, I ran a query in a fresh DuckDB instance with `nettop` watching the network traffic.
+To measure them, I ran a query in a fresh DuckDB instance with `nettop` watching the network traffic.
 Here's what that looked like while it was running:

 ![Animated GIF of nettop showing different connections being made and how much bandwidth is used for each one](https://github.com/simonw/til/assets/9599/6e7f1e07-4d76-43d7-a2b7-81daba8c99ca)

 The total data transferred was 287 MiB - still a lot of data, but a big saving on 8GB.

 That's also around what I'd expect for 56 files, given that a single file fetched 5.3MB earlier and 5.3 * 56 = 296.8.

+## The end result

 The result it gave me was:
 ```